Achievable logoAchievable logo

 • 345 shares @ $100 = $34,500

-In conclusion, stock splits and dividends change the number of outstanding shares but don’t result in shareholders gaining or losing overall value.
-Both accomplish the same thing (manipulating the price upward or downward), but some differences exist.
+In conclusion, stock splits and stock dividends change the number of outstanding shares but don’t cause shareholders to gain or lose overall value.
+Both can move the price per share up or down, but there are differences.

 Key points